ayu-shhhh/nickel-screensaver-extra/README.md

   6. Lock the device.
 You should see a random screensaver.

 ### 2. Backup your screensavers in `.kobo/screensaver`
-... because they will be deleted by Nickel Screensaver every time you lock the screen.
+Every time you lock the device, files in the `.kobo/screensaver` folder that aren't related to Nickel Screensaver will be moved automatically to `.adds/screensaver`.
-You can move them to `.adds/screensaver`, this is the folder that Nickel Screensaver uses to load the screensavers.
+Usually, you don't need to do this step, but it's better safe than sorry.

 # How to install
 Make sure to read the `Preparation` section first.